All Episodes

 He has to concede that.

-And based on the reasonable objective standard, the standard's very clear.
+And based on the reasonable objective standard, the standard is very clear.

 An officer can respond with deadly force if he felt an imminent threat to himself or to others.

-And I will submit to you, you know, we talk about those free free frames that the that the DA show.
+And I would submit to you, you know, we talk about those free frames that the DA show.

-This guy is at the end real time and split second decision, and he's gonna have 50, 75 police experts begging to testify on his behalf to say his conduct was reasonable given the totality, and that's the magic word, the totality of a fleeing felon firing a deadly weapon at him.
+And he's going to have 50, 75 police experts begging to testify on his behalf to say his conduct was reasonable given the totality, and that's the magic word, the totality of a flea felon firing a deadly weapon at him.

 He should be released on bail.